kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 - When update is triggered (e.g., template change):
   1. All pods (web-0 through web-9) are deleted simultaneously
   2. Controller waits for all pods to fully terminate
-  3. All new pods (web-0 through web-9) are created simultaneously
+  3. All new pods (web-0 through web-9) are created according to their `.spec.podManagementPolicy`
   4. Pods start and become Ready independently
 - Downtime occurs between deletion and recreation phases
 - No stuck pod scenarios - all pods are forcibly deleted